Operating in the cloud has many benefits for organizations, including:

 User buy-in and adoption can be a frustrating hurdle.
 But if you plan ahead, communicate clearly (and often), and focus on user education and support, you can execute a successful migration.

 Despite the many benefits of cloud computing, the complexity of migrating stops many organizations in their tracks.
-One of the primary obstacles is finding people who have the skills to manage an effective migration.
+One of the primary challenges of cloud migration is finding people who have the skills to manage an effective migration.

 A shortage of professionals with the appropriate skill set may be the trickiest challenge to cloud adoption today.
 If you don’t have the resources (or luck) to hire cloud migration talent, you’ll need to find other solutions.